Package 'walk'

 Hewitt, J., Gelfand, A. E., & Schick, R. S. (2023).
 Time-discretization approximation enriches continuous-time discrete-space models for animal movement.
 The Annals of Applied Statistics, 17:740-760.

-Convert ctmm telemetry data object to a terra SpatRaster stack
+Convert ctmm telemetry data object to a SpatRaster stack from the terra package.

 Description

-Convert ctmm telemetry data object to a terra SpatRaster stack
+Convert ctmm telemetry data object to a SpatRaster stack from the terra package.

 Usage